AssegaiLabs/docs-assegai-labs-xyz/src/content/docs/guides/ai-integration.md

 **Solution**: Check internet connectivity and verify the API provider's status.

-## Security Considerations

-### Key Exposure

-API keys are never:

-- Logged to console or files
-- Returned in API responses
-- Visible in the UI after saving
-- Accessible to agents directly

-Agents receive API responses but never the keys themselves.

-### Key Rotation

-To rotate an API key:

-1. Generate a new key from your API provider
-2. Update the key in Assegai Settings
-3. Restart any running agents to use the new key

-Old keys can be revoked immediately from the API provider's dashboard.

-### Multi-Tenant Risks

-All agents share the same API keys.
-A compromised or malicious agent could:

-- Consume all rate limit quotas
-- Rack up API costs
-- Access the same API resources as other agents

-**Mitigation**: Only install agents from trusted sources, and monitor API usage regularly.

-### Local vs Production Keys

-Use separate API keys for development and production:

-- **Development**: Lower-tier keys with spending caps
-- **Production**: Full-access keys with monitoring enabled

-This limits the impact of development mistakes or security issues.

-## Removing API Keys

-To remove an API key:

-1. Delete the `keys.enc` file from the user data directory
-2. Restart Assegai

-Alternatively, save an empty string as the key value (though this leaves the key storage file in place).

-There's no UI for removing keys directly.

 ## Local RPC Configuration

 While not an "API key", the Settings view also allows configuring the local RPC endpoint for development: